Aleksander223/financial.ly/README.md

 11. As a user I want to see currency exchange rates
 12. As a user I want to revert transactions (<12 hours)
 13. As a user I want to see logs

+Bug tacking: See Jira (shared with lab professor)